chukwuebani/client-intake-forms/README.md

-# client-intake-forms
+client-intake-form -

-Professional client intake forms designed for efficient client onboarding and structured information collection.
+Professional client intake form designed for efficient client onboarding and structured information collection.
-# Client Intake Forms

-## Overview
+Overview -

 This repository contains professionally structured client intake forms used for collecting and organizing client information efficiently.

----

-## 📄 Sample Included
+Sample Included -

-### General Legal Client Intake Form
+General Legal Client Intake Form -

 A structured form designed to capture essential client and case details at the initial stage.

----

-## ⚖️ Skills Demonstrated
+Skills Demonstrated -

 * Client onboarding support
 * Form design and structuring
 * Information organization
 * Attention to detail

----

-## 🎯 Use Case
+Use Case

 Suitable for law firms and legal professionals who need: